Ybrayym-Abamov/Portfolio/README.md

 # Portfolio

-My portfolio is cross-platform, optimized for all devices, and it demonstrates my various projects.
+Personal portfolio that's cross-platform, optimized for all devices, and it demonstrates my various projects.
 Check it out!

 "WEBSITE LINK GOES HERE"